albertyang82/data_engineering_assessment/section_3/readme_section_3.md

 - [Security and Best Practices Addressed in this solution](#best-practises)

 # Overview
-As a team lead, I will design cloud architecture focusing on strategic facilitator, guiding the team through the process of creating a solution that is scalable, secure, and cost-effective.
+I, as a team lead, will design cloud architecture focusing on strategic facilitator, guiding the team through the process of creating a solution that is scalable, secure, and cost-effective.
 Their primary responsibilities include defining the project's scope, coordinating the team's efforts, and ensuring the final design aligns with the organization's business goals and technical requirements.

 **Initial Planning & Requirements Gathering**
 I begin by clearly defining the project's goals.
 This involves working with stakeholders to understand the business needs, performance expectations, and any compliance or security constraints.
 I document these detailed requirements, as they will serve as the foundation for the entire design process.
 This is also where I will help the team to choose a cloud provider (like AWS, Azure, or Google Cloud) based on their specific features, pricing, and suitability for the project.
 The decision of which provider to use is a crucial early step that will influence the entire architecture.

 **Architectural Design & Decision Making**
 Once the requirements are set, I shifts to guiding the team through the actual design of the architecture.
 This involves several key decisions:
-- Service Selection: The team lead will facilitate discussions to choose the appropriate cloud services.
+- Service Selection: I, as team lead will facilitate discussions to choose the appropriate cloud services.
 This might include selecting services for compute (EC2, Lambda), storage (S3, EBS), databases (RDS, DynamoDB), and networking (VPC, Route 53).
-The team lead should encourage the team to explore various options and weigh their pros and cons.
+I encourage the team to explore various options and weigh their pros and cons.
 - Scalability & Resilience: I ensure the design incorporates principles of scalability and resilience.
 This means designing the system to handle increased load and to recover automatically from failures.
 I consider using features like auto-scaling groups and multi-region deployments to achieve this.
 - Security & Compliance: I ensure that security is baked into the architecture from the start, not added as an afterthought.
 This includes defining IAM policies, setting up network security groups, and implementing encryption for data at rest and in transit.
 - Cost Management: I guide the team in making cost-effective choices.
 This involves considering the pricing models of different services and designing an architecture that minimizes unnecessary costs without compromising performance or reliability.